 Mercer also has been active in the drive for universal health care coverage since the 1960s.
 He worked for the enactment of the Health Security Act (Kennedy-Corman bill).
 The members of Group Health Cooperative elected him a trustee for 21 years.
 He also served on the board of the Cooperative League of the USA.
 A onetime trustee of the People's Memorial Association, the nation's oldest and largest funeral services cooperative, he served as its director until his 1987 retirement.
 At the age 85 when this interview was recorded, Mercer was still a member of such diverse cause groups as the Arab American Anti-Discrimination League, the Center for Constitutional Rights, and Veterans for Peace.

 Lyle Mercer shared his memories of activism in the peace movement, civil liberties campaigns, and against HUAC in an interview with Trevor Griffey and Daren Salter on August 15, 2006.
-To the right are streaming-video excerpts of the interview.
 Video editing by Daren Salter.